Taking Dogs Out In Rain

 It’s best practice in adverse weather to keep your dog on the lead so they can’t get into trouble.
 This is especially true if they’re going out in rural areas or in natural parks where there could be mudslides, rivers which have broken their banks with strong currents and other sorts of dangers.

-Sometimes you may be out on a walk and then bam! flash rain strikes and you and your furry friend are in serious danger of being drenched.
-There’s not an awful lot you can do but try and seek shelter immediately and try and wait for it out.
+Sometimes you may be out on walk and then bam! flash rain strikes and you and your furry friend are in serious danger of being drenched.
+There’s no an awful lot you can do but try and seek shelter immediately and try and wait it our.
 Flash rain rarely keeps going for too long so wait until it’s clear and then make a dart for home as soon as you can.

 It’s important to stay calm and not try and tough it out unless you’re really close to home.
 Getting soaked wet through is something to really avoid especially if you’ve got a dog without a waterproof coat and a lack of meat on the bone.